According to a study conducted by GQ Magazine:

 - Bonded – a mixture of leather scraps bonded together with synthetic materials

 Unless you really have to, I'd advise you never to opt for synthetic leather.
 Real leather is tougher and will last longer if properly cared for.
-Synthetic leather will also reduce your boot's ability to breath – trapping moisture between your foot and the surrounding boot.
+Synthetic leather will also reduce your boot's ability to breathe – trapping moisture between your foot and the surrounding boot.

 It's also vital to remember that any leather, regardless of quality or grade, requires quite specific care to ensure your boots‘ longevity.
 To get the most out of your leather boots, I would advise that you: